 Welcome to Writes of Way!
 I’m Benjamin Lukoff, a local historian born, raised, and living in Seattle.
-As I write in my inaugural post, I’ve been an “address nerd” since I was very young, and a major component of this site will be exploring the stories behind the names of Seattle’s streets.
+As I write in my inaugural post, I’ve been an “address nerd” since I was very young, and the major component of this site is exploring the stories behind the names of Seattle’s streets.
 That’s not all I’m interested in, of course, as you’ll see in my posts touching on wider issues of local history, place names, and public access (whether relating to Seattle or elsewhere), and current events relating to the city.

 A note on neighborhood names as categories: I follow the Seattle City Clerk’s Geographic Indexing Atlas, which explicitly notes that “The neighborhood names and boundaries are not intended to represent any ‘official’ City of Seattle neighborhood map.… There are many different ideas of what neighborhoods exist in Seattle and what their names are, but the purpose of this atlas is to define neighborhood names and boundaries in a way that improves document indexing and retrieval.”
 I do make some exceptions when the atlas deviates significantly from “truth on the ground.”
 For example, Magnolia Way W, Dartmouth Avenue W, and Amherst Place W are assigned by the atlas to Interbay, but I would categorize them under Magnolia as well.
 Or, E Ford Place is assigned to Harrison/Denny Blaine, but I also categorize it under Washington Park.